-Obliquity has an influence on incoming solar radiation in the high latitudes and is therefore thought to be the main control for land ice dynamics in the northern hemisphere (e.g. Huybers, 2007; Willeit et al., 2019; Köhler and van de Wal, 2020).
-Thus, obliquity together with some influence of precession (Huybers, 2011) (Huybers, 2011; Barker et al., 2025) and internal feedbacks (e.g. Willeit et al., 2019; Berends et al., 2021; Clark et al., 2024) determines the G-IG cyclicity of the Plio-Pleistocene.
-Therefore, the dominance of obliquity in my solutions for either $\delta^{13}C^{hypo}{rock}$ or $\delta^{13}C^{hypo}{v}$ suggests that land ice might also play an important role in my closure of the ^{13}C cycle for slow timescales of the Plio-Pleistocene.
+Obliquity has an influence on incoming solar radiation in the high latitudes and is therefore thought to be the main control for land ice dynamics in the Northern Hemisphere (e.g. Huybers, 2007; Willeit et al., 2019; Köhler and van de Wal, 2020).
+Thus, obliquity, together with some influence of precession (Huybers, 2011; Barker et al., 2025) and internal feedbacks (e.g. Willeit et al., 2019; Berends et al., 2021; Clark et al., 2024), determines the G-IG cyclicity of the Plio-Pleistocene.
+Therefore, the dominance of obliquity in my solutions for either $\delta^{13}C{rock}^{hypo}$ or $\delta^{13}C_v^{hypo}$ suggests that land ice might also play an important role in my closure of the 13C cycle for slow timescales of the Plio-Pleistocene.

-Previously, the Pleistocene 400-500 kyr periodicity in marine δ^{13} C has been suggested to be caused by continental weathering and monsoon activity (Wang et al., 2010, 2014) and climate simulations also highlight the role of the 405-kyr periodicity on tropical precipitation (Yun et al., 2023).
-The Asia monsoon during the last 650 kyr as deduced from detrended δ^{18} O in speleothems has significant power in obliquity, but in antiphase to summer insolation at 65°N, which suggests that the ultimate cause for the 41-kyr-related changes are situated in the northern hemispheric ice sheets (Cheng et al., 2016).
-Furthermore, present-day reconstructions of the continental weathering rates indicate that highly active regions dominate the global signal with 10% of the area contributing about 50% of the global weathering fluxes (Hartmann et al., 2009).
-This study and others (Hartmann and Moosdorf, 2011; Moosdorf et al., 2011; Börker et al., 2020) also identified runoff, which is highly related to precipitation, as one of the dominant control of local weathering fluxes.
-Obliquity-controlled monsoon system have therefore a leverage on weathering, potentially activating contributions from different regions on Earth, with variable $\delta^{13}C{rock}$, accordingly.
-I therefore suggest that obliquity-driven changes might also easily control weathering strength of different areas, finally ending in changes in $\delta^{13}C{rock}^{hypo}$ without the need for large variations in the global weathering flux itself.
-This influence of obliquity might operate via monsoon, but also a variable contribution of available weathering rock around dynamic ice sheets in North America and Eurasia or from continental shelves during sea level low stands seems possible (e.g. Börker et al., 2020).
+Previously, the Pleistocene 400-500 kyr periodicity in marine δ^{13} C was suggested to have been caused by continental weathering and monsoon activity (Wang et al., 2010, 2014), and climate simulations also highlight the role of the 405 kyr periodicity in tropical precipitation (Yun et al., 2023).
+The Asian monsoon during the last 650 kyr as deduced from detrended δ^{18} O in speleothems has significant power in obliguity but in antiphase to summer insolation at 65° N, which suggests that the ultimate cause for the 41 kyr related changes are situated in the Northern Hemisphere ice sheets (Cheng et al., 2016).
+Furthermore, present-day reconstructions of the continental weathering rates indicate that highly active regions dominate the global signal, with 10% of the area contributing about 50% of the global weathering fluxes (Hartmann et al., 2009).
+This study and others (Hartmann and Moosdorf, 2011; Moosdorf et al., 2011; Börker et al., 2020) also identified runoff, which is highly related to precipitation, as one of the dominant controls of local weathering fluxes.
+Obliquity-controlled monsoon systems therefore have a leverage on weathering, potentially activating contributions from different regions on Earth, with variable $\delta^{13}C{rock}$, accordingly.
+I therefore suggest that obliquity-driven changes might also easily control the weathering strength of different areas, finally ending in changes in $\delta^{13}C{rock}^{hypo}$ without the need for large variations in the global weathering flux itself.
+This influence of obliquity might operate via monsoon, but a variable contribution of available weatherable rock around dynamic ice sheets in North America and Eurasia or from continental shelves during sea level low stands also seems possible (e.g. Börker et al., 2020).

-Dominant power in the obliquity band is also contained in reconstructed volcanism from the ring of fire the reconstructed activity of the circum-Pacific chain of arc volcanism, sometimes referred to as the "Ring of Fire", during the last 1 Myr (Kutterolf et al., 2013).
-In a revised analysis this power in 41-kyr is reduced and only second behind 100-kyr (Kutterolf et al., 2019).
-This spectral analysis supports hypotheses that either changes in land ice load or in sea level might influence subaerial or submarine volcanism, respectively (Huybers and Langmuir, 2009, 2017; Hasenclever et al., 2017).
-Obliquity-related changes in Note, that in the model the component of volcanic CO2 outgassing that is influenced by either land ice or sea level changes is lagging them by 4 kyr (Kutterolf et al., 2013).
-In the light of known temporal changes in the isotopic signature of individual volcanoes (e.g. Chiodini et al., 2011) and of the large heterogeneity of the mantel material (e.g. Moussallam et al., 2024) the obliquity-related changes in $\delta^{13}C_v^{hypo}$ as deduced here inversely deduced here from the analysis are therefore also easily conceivable.
+Dominant power in the obliquity band is also contained in the reconstructed activity of the circum-Pacific chain of arc volcanism, sometimes referred to as the "Ring of Fire", during the last 1 Myr (Kutterolf et al., 2013).
+In a revised analysis, this power in 41 kyr is reduced and is only second behind 100 kyr (Kutterolf et al., 2019).
+This spectral analysis supports hypotheses that changes in land ice load or sea level might influence subaerial or submarine volcanism, respectively (Huybers and Langmuir, 2009, 2017; Hasenclever et al., 2017).
+Note that, in the model, the component of volcanic CO2 outgassing that is influenced by either land ice or sea level changes is lagging them by 4 kyr (Kutterolf et al., 2013).
+In light of known temporal changes in the isotopic signature of individual volcanoes (e.g. Chiodini et al., 2011) and of the large heterogeneity of the mantle material (e.g. Moussallam et al., 2024), the obliquity-related changes in $\delta^{13}C_v^{\text{hypo}}$, as inversely deduced here from the analysis, are therefore also conceivable.